The story of Morgan Murphy Media is one of tenacity, creativity, innovation and a willingness to experiment with new communication technologies.

-After Morgan’s death in 1971, the torch was passed to his wife of 38 years, Elizabeth Beck Murphy, who successfully headed the business during a period of tremendous change in the telecommunications industry through the birth of cable television and the introduction of VCRs.
+After Morgan’s death in 1971, the torch passed to his wife of 38 years, Elizabeth Beck Murphy, who successfully headed the business during a period of tremendous change in the telecommunications industry through the birth of cable television and the introduction of VCRs.

-After Elizabeth Beck Murphy’s death in 1982, the torch was passed down to the third generation of Murphys, son John B. Murphy and daughter Elizabeth “Liz” Murphy Burns.
+After Elizabeth Beck Murphy’s death in 1982, the torch passed down to the third generation of Murphys, son John B. Murphy and daughter Elizabeth “Liz” Murphy Burns.

 John B. and Elizabeth “Liz” joined the family business at young ages, just as their father and grandfather had done before them.
 They continue to work together closely to manage the family business.
-John B. focused on the print side of the business, which was eventually sold in 2003.
+John B. focused on the print side of the business, which they eventually sold in 2003.
 Liz focused her attention on the broadcast side and became the first woman to serve on the CBS affiliates board in 1981.

 In 1995, when the World Wide Web was just 2 years old, the company and its Madison CBS affiliate became one of the early adapters in online news.
 Murphy Burns let staff know early that digital media would be measured as its own business entity and part of the “core business.”

 Morgan Murphy Media continued to expand in the 1990s and early 2000s with the acquisition of radio stations in southwestern Wisconsin and WKBT-TV in La Crosse, Wisconsin.